fusion94/fusion94.org/src/content/blog/2025-10-25-garmin-golf-improvement-plan.md

 ### 🎯 On-Course Focus

 - Play to your **average carry distance**, not your “best hit.”
-- When in doubt, club up — trust your data.
+- When in doubt, club up and trust your data.

 ### 📈 Metrics to Watch